I see no need for show notes this week—let the bibliography speak for itself.

 Updike, John, Rabbit Angstrom: A Tetralogy.
 New York: Everyman’s Library, 1995.

-4 comments for “The Christian Humanist Podcast, Episode #66: Desert-Island Books”
+4 thoughts on “The Christian Humanist Podcast, Episode #66: Desert-Island Books”